 We have several exciting product announcements coming up:

 - NGINX Plus R15.
-A new release of NGINX Plus, including HTTP/2 server push, gRPC support, and new clustering capabilities, previewed in recent releases of the open source NGINX software.
+A new release of NGINX Plus, including HTTP/2 server push, gRPC support, and new clustering capabilities, previewed in recent releases of NGINX Open Source.

 - NGINX Unit 1.0.
 The first generally available (GA) version of the new NGINX dynamic web and application server – which, uniquely, supports multiple programming languages and language versions.